Video is the future of content.

 2. Language Barriers

-Research by the Common Sense Advisory has shown that 70% of Internet users are not native English speakers and this number will only increase.
+Research has shown that 70% of Internet users are not native English speakers and this number will only increase.
 A lot of those are actively learning English and may be interested in your videos.
 Non-native speakers usually find it easier to follow videos if they have captions.

 Even if the video does not have subtitles in their native language, they will often watch it if they can follow the written text.
 Native English speakers, interestingly, also turn captions on.
 Often, it is to help them understand the video better, especially if the sound is poor or there are strong accents.